BrandenOlson/RepViz/README.md

 `f1_sim.csv` contains the same summaries, but for a dataset that was simulated based on the individual's original observed dataset.
 This simulation was also conducted via `partis`.

-The following table describes the value of each column (summary):
+The following table describes the value of each column (NOTE - new datasets and/or columns may be added in the future):

 | name | description |
 |------|-------------|